johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * That number is your balance in IOTAs.
 *
 * This should be the amount of IOTAs you sent to this address from Binance.
-* You may be surprised to see 6 unexpected zeros in your balance.
+* You may be surprised to see 6 unexpected zeros at the end of your balance.
 * That's because you bought and sent MIOTAs (Million IOTAs) from Binance while the NodeJS API works with individual IOTAs.
 * In the same way 1 dollar is the same as 100 cents, 1 MIOTA is the same as 1000000 IOTAs.
 * The monetary value is the same - it just looks different.
 *
 * In order to send IOTAs from an address you will need to provide the balance of that address to a script in coming steps.
 * So for now, record your balance in the script named `a-create-address.js`
+* Make sure you have this file backed up before making your changes.
 * You already have a list of addresses for **seed a** at the bottom of this script.
 * Just record the balance for the address at index 0 as shown below.
 * Your balance may be different and you address will surely be different but the example below shows what to do.